shaik1002/biggitlabbomb/doc/user/project/import/bitbucket_server.md

 Import your projects from Bitbucket Server to GitLab.

-WARNING:
-Importing from Bitbucket Server to GitLab.com is [currently unavailable](https://status.gitlab.com).
-We don't have an estimated time for resolution.
-For more information, please [contact support](https://about.gitlab.com/support/).
+NOTE:
-This unavailability doesn't affect [importing from Bitbucket Cloud](bitbucket.md).
+This process is different than [importing from Bitbucket Cloud](bitbucket.md).

 ## Prerequisites